arnaudjudge/RL4Seg/README.md

 The reward network can be used as a reliable uncertainty estimator once training is complete.

-While it has been tested on echocardiography images, it can also be used with any other image modality.
+While it has been tested and used on echocardiography images, it can be used with any other image modality.

 ## Reference
 Arnaud Judge, Thierry Judge, Nicolas Duchateau, Roman A. Sandler, Joseph Z. Sokol, Olivier Bernard, Pierre-Marc Jodoin.
 Domain Adaptation of Echocardiography Segmentation Via Reinforcement Learning.
 International Conference on Medical Image Computing and Computer Assisted Intervention (MICCAI), 2024, Marrakesh, Morocco.